George-Ogden/Birthday-Reminder/README.md

 Bugs: this has not been fully tested.
 When you cancel adding or removing, a large grey patch appears at the bottom.
-Please comment any suggestions to fixt this.
+Please comment any suggestions to fix this.

+I will comment later for readability.